MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-authoring.md

    ![HoloLens alignment instructions](media/scan-printed-anchor.PNG "HoloLens alignment instructions")

-   On your HoloLens, you'll see an anchor hologram that looks like this:
+   On your [!include[pn-hololens](../includes/pn-hololens.md)], you'll see an anchor hologram that looks like this:

    ![Holographic marker image](media/scanning.PNG "Holographic marker image")

-3. Look at the printed anchor with your HoloLens until a green outline appears.
+3. Look at the printed anchor with your [!include[pn-hololens](../includes/pn-hololens.md)] until a green outline appears.

    You'll see the **Printed anchor found** screen.